Legislative committee commits $800M total in bonding for hospital in West Valley City

 In addition, there will be a pharmacy, labs and imaging services.

-University of Utah Health seeks to provide culturally responsive care, hire employees from the West Valley community; provide interpreter services and support in different languages, and include the community in designing the health center and hospital, according to project documents.
+University of Utah Health seeks to provide culturally responsive care, hire employees from the West Valley community, provide interpreter services and support in different languages, and include the community in designing the health center and hospital, according to project documents.